What we classify

 For films screened on TV, the BSA requires that codes of practice apply the film classification system set out in the Classification (Publications, Films and Computer Games) Act 1995.

-Online content is regulated by the Online Content Scheme in Schedules 5 and 7 of the BSA and administered by the Office of the eSafety Commissioner.
+Online content is regulated by the Online Content Scheme in Schedules 5 and 7 of the BSA and administered by the e-Safety Commissioner.
 Prohibited and potentially prohibited content is determined by reference to the classification guidelines and classification categories in the National Classification Scheme.

 If the e-Safety Commissioner receives a valid complaint about Australian-hosted online content or discovers potential prohibited content on its own initiative, it may (and in some cases must) submit the material to the Classification Board for classification.